Los Adaes

-Los Adaes was the capital of Tejas on the northeastern frontier of New Spain from 1729 to 1770.
-It included a mission, San Miguel de Cuellar de los Adaes, and a presidio, Nuestra Señora del Pilar de Los Adaes (Our Lady of the Pillar of the Adaes).
-The name Adaes represents the indigenous Adai people, who were to be served by the mission.
+Los Adaes was the capital of Tejas (Texas) on the northeastern frontier of New Spain from 1721 to 1773.
+It included a Franciscan mission, San Miguel de Cuéllar de los Adaes, and a presidio, Nuestra Señora del Pilar de Los Adaes (Our Lady of the Pillar of the Adaes).
+The name Adaes derives from the indigenous Adai people, members of the Caddoan confederacy of Indians who were the people the missionaries aimed to convert to Christianity.
+The presidio and mission were established to counter French influence in Louisiana territory and defend New Spain (Mexico, including Texas) from possible invasion or encroachment by the French.
+In 1763 Louisiana came under the control of Spain and the Los Adaes outpost was no longer necessary for defense.
+In 1773 the Spanish closed the mission and presidio and forced the population to move to San Antonio.

 The site, now preserved in the state-run Los Adaes State Historic Site, is located on Louisiana Highway 485 in present-day Natchitoches Parish, Louisiana.
 It was designated a National Historic Landmark in 1986.